Aejohnso/Independent_Projects/README.md

 # Independent_Projects
-Projects that interest me (for fun)
+Projects that interest me (for fun).